tcx4c70/coc-csharp/README.md

 ## TODO

-- [ ] Download the Roslyn language server automatically
+- [ ] Download the Roslyn language server automatically (Only download once, but will not check for updates now)
 - [ ] Support more LSP extensions from the language server
 - [ ] Add Razor support